 - Cut your food into small pieces.

-DO NOT drink alcohol.
-DO NOT eat spicy foods, acidic foods, or foods that are very hot or cold.
+Don't drink alcohol or eat spicy foods, acidic foods, or foods that are very hot or cold.
 These will bother your throat.

-Watch out for these signs of edema (swelling) in your arm.
+Watch out for these signs of lymphedema (swelling) in your arm.

 - You have a feeling of tightness in your arm.